oZelloX/QA-portfolio-/projects/api_shop/README.md

+## 🧷 Data Model Overview

+The API includes the following entities:

+- **Products** — items available for purchase (e.g. mouse, keyboard)
+- **Cart Items** — user-selected products in a virtual shopping cart
+- **Orders** — submitted purchases with total amounts

-## 🧷 Cart Model: Item-Based
+### 🛒 Cart Model: Item-Based

-This project uses an **item-based cart model**, meaning each item added to the cart is stored as a separate entry with a unique `item_id`.
+This system uses an **item-based cart model**.
+Each product added to the cart creates a separate entry (`item_id`), even if it's the same product.

-This allows us to:
+This allows:

-- Track multiple entries of the same product separately
+- Tracking each cart item individually
-- Handle product variations (e.g. color, packaging) within the same `product_id`
+- Supporting product variations (like color, packaging) without separate `product_id`s
-- Remove specific cart items using their `item_id`
+- Removing specific cart entries by `item_id`

-> Note: In some systems, different product variations (like color) may have their own `product_id`.
-In our case, variations can be represented as part of the request body, so `item_id` is required to distinguish them.
+In some systems, different product variants have separate `product_id`s.
+In our case, variations are handled via request data, so `item_id` is necessary.

+---

+## Endpoints

+[дальше идут `GET /products`, `POST /cart` и т.д., как раньше]